 You can find Window On China in the Longtan District, 44 kilometres from Taoyuan International Airport and 50 kilometres from the city centre of Taipei.
 The park can easily be reached by Uber or taxi (our rate was 2,400 Taiwanese dollars, approximately 71 euros).
 Another option is to use Leofoo Village’s direct shuttle bus from MRT Jingan Station in Taipei.
 Leofoo Village is a theme park which can literally be found just around the corner of Window On China, within walking distance.
-This is obviously a lot cheaper than taking a taxi or Uber, but it’s also more time-consuming.

-Of course they do!
 Window On China features two roller coasters, both built by the Dutch manufacturer Vekoma.
 They’ve got a small O-shaped kiddie coaster called Mini Mine Train (I only rode it because of the credit) and Laser Blaster, an indoor roller coaster.
 Laser Blaster was surprisingly smooth and it featured some surprising lighting effects.
 It’s just a Vekoma Junior Coaster with some cheap Christmas lights, but I actually liked it a lot.

 It’s fun to discover the park’s miniatures and most of them are quite elaborate.
 The European and American sections are a little strange (dinos and eggs at Stonehenge… really?) but the Chinese part is very cool.
 Consider it as some kind of Miniland like you know it from the Legoland parks.
 Interestingly, the park is divided in two separate parts and you should hop on a train to travel between these both areas.
 The area closest to the park entrance is dedicated to Taiwan and China.
 The other half of the park includes most of the rides and the American/European miniatures.
 Avoiding crowds is easy if you visit the rear end of the park as early as possible.